 Should a system adjudication issue occur, please contact your software vendor.

-No, not all First Nations individuals in BC will be eligible for the new FNHA PharmaCare plan, such as those insured under another benefit plan provided by a First Nations Organization pursuant to self-government agreements (e.g. Nisga'a).
+No, not all First Nations individuals in BC are eligible for PharmaCare Plan W. There are still a small number of NIHB clients in BC, such as those insured under another benefit plan provided by a First Nations Organization pursuant to self-government agreements (e.g. Nisga'a).

 There was an error subscribing you.
 Please try again later.